CerialPvP/PythonSpammer/README.md

 This will make the program press `/` (the key to open chat) before spamming.

 **Currently, the program does not support key combinations (example: Ctrl+T, not a real key to open chat in a game I know of).
 This may be added in the future though.**

+#### --limitedSpam

+By default, the program will spam infinitely.
+You can provide the times the program should spam before it stops.

+If you want to spam 100 times, this is what you should use:

+`py main.py --limitedSpam:100`

+**More arguments will be added in the future.**